 Whether we are entering a down cycle or M&A will remain strong is still uncertain.
 Some PE Firms, capitalizing on a strong economy, have chosen to exit investments.
 But others seemingly remain optimistic, raising new funds, and see now as still a great time to deploy capital, buy and execute on growth plans.
 Regardless of which side you believe, all agree that businesses that fail to strategically consider economic cycles in their planning and execution will come to regret the consequences.

-Hear from our panel of thought leaders, experienced principles and executives first-hand the insights and strategies they have on this timely topic of Private Equity Company Board Strategies for Managing Across Business Cycles.
+Hear from our panel of thought leaders, experienced principles and executives first-hand the insights and strategies they have on this timely topic of PE Board Strategies for Business Cycles.